cocos/cocos-docs/en/getting-started/basics/editor-panels/project-settings.md

 ## Project Preview

-**Project Preview** provides similar options as in the **Preview Run** page in [Settings](preferences.md), which are used to set the initial preview scene, resolution, etc., but only for the current project.
+**Project Preview** provides similar options as in the **Preview Run** page in [Settings](preferences.md), which are used to set the initial preview scene, web preview port, resolution, etc., but only for the current project.

 ![preview](project-settings/preview.png)